Weighted Euler characteristic of the moduli space of higher rank Joyce-Song pairs: Direct computation of invariants in an example

 where $F(G,\mathbb{G}_{m}^{2},\mathbb{G}_{m}^{2})=1$ and $F(G,\mathbb{G}_{m}^{2},\mathbb{G}_{m})=-1$.
 Equation \eqref{sagdast} simplifies as follows:

 Now use Definition \ref{chichi-migi} and write:

 and

-where the equality in the third line is due the fact that the topological Euler characteristic of a vector bundle over a base variety is equal to the Euler characteristic of its fibers times the Euler characteristic of the base.
+where the second equality is due to the fact that the topological Euler characteristic of a vector bundle over a base variety is equal to the Euler characteristic of its fibers times the Euler characteristic of the base.
 By \eqref{sagdast} and \eqref{the-factor} we obtain: